 Term life insurance is an insurance product that offers a death benefit for the covered party if they pass away during the specified timeframe.
-Since there is an end-date for term life insurance coverage, it is generally less expensive than permanent forms of coverage, like universal and whole life insurance, which does not expire.
+Since there is an end-date for term life insurance, it is generally less expensive than permanent forms of coverage, like universal and whole life insurance, which do not expire.

-Understanding the benefits and drawbacks of term life insurance can help you decide what kind of life insurance can give you the best protection for your family’s needs.
+Understanding the benefits and drawbacks of term life insurance can help you decide what kind of policy can give you the best protection for your family’s needs.

 What Is Term Life Insurance?

 Life insurance is a bit of a misnomer, as this kind of insurance pays out upon the death of the covered individual.
-Purchasing a life insurance policy is one strategy you can use to protect people who depend on you financially in case you die unexpectedly.
-In exchange for monthly or annual premiums, when you die, your family will receive a death benefit that is generally greater than the sum of the premiums (if you die with an active policy).
+Purchasing a life insurance policy is one strategy you can use to protect people who depend on you financially, in case you die unexpectedly.
+In exchange for monthly or annual premiums, your family will receive a death benefit that is generally greater than the sum of the premiums (if you die with an active policy).

 How Does Term Life Insurance Work?

-If you’re thinking about buying a life insurance policy, you’ll need to start by coming up with an idea of how much of a death benefit you would like to provide your beneficiaries.
+If you’re thinking about buying a life insurance policy, you’ll need to start by coming up with an idea of how much of a death benefit you would like to provide your beneficiaries and for how long.
 Consider your family’s financial resources, as well as any outstanding debts you’d like to pay off, like a mortgage.
-The benefit amount, or the policy value, is a big factor in determining how much you’ll pay in premiums.
+The death benefit amount, or the policy value, is a big factor in determining how much you’ll pay in premiums.
 The insurer will also consider factors like your: